MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_28_MonitorIdentitySecureScore.md

 1. You have created a Sign-in risk policy that should now increase your Identity Secure Score.
 This will take up to 24 hours to take affect in your Identity Secure Score.

 1. Review other improvement actions and the steps to create and enable them.

+# RobertS -- Do you know if there is any way to force the Identity Secure Score to recalculate.
+I know you said it will take 24-hours.
+I searched in DOCS but did not find anything that might force the update.